-To help you settle into life at the apartments and get to know the other residents we run an annual orientation camp which you must attend.
+To help you settle into life at the apartments and get to know the other residents we run an annual orientation weekend which you must attend.
 Held at the beginning of the first semester, this is a great opportunity to connect with other residents and build a sense of community with the students who you will share the year with.

 Queen Street Student Apartments is owned by the TabTrust whose Trustees are members of the Auckland Baptist Tabernacle Church.
 Live-in Managers are employed by the TabTrust to manage the day-to-day running of these apartments.

 In 1962 the Auckland Baptist Tabernacle Church purchased 62 Symonds Street (just up the road from the university) and established the Baptist Youth Hostel.
 The Youth Hostel provided safe Christian-based accommodation for young people who were studying or working in the central city.

 In 1976 the Baptist Youth Hostel relocated to 149 Gillies Avenue, Epsom.
 The hostel continued to operate there until 2006 providing accommodation and a community for many young Christian students who had shifted to Auckland.
 In the 1980s the management transferred to Baptist Action (a Baptist social services organization).

 In 2005 Baptist Action reorganized its ministry activities.
 As part of that process, they closed the Gillies Ave hostel and re-established a modern hostel in the central city.
 Part of the sale proceeds from the Epsom property was gifted to the Baptist Tabernacle Church and the TabTrust to fit out the top floor of the TabTrust’s (then brand new) building at 441 Queen Street.
 The ‘new hostel’ operated under the joint management of the Tab Church and Tabrust until early 2013 when the TabTrust took full ownership.